Employment Pass (EP) vs EntrePass: What You Should Know

-An Employment Pass (EP) and EntrePass are two essential visas that all foreign professionals must be aware of if they intend to work in Singapore.
-These two passes are among the most popular visas for foreign entrepreneurs and knowing their difference is crucial to setting up your business.
+An Employment Pass (EP) and EntrePass are two essential work passes that all foreign professionals must be aware of if they intend to work in Singapore.
+These two passes are among the most popular work passes for foreign entrepreneurs and knowing their difference is crucial to setting up your business.

 Fortunately, we’ve racked up all the important details regarding the EP vs EntrePass.
 Bear in mind that there is more than one factor you should consider when selecting which pass is the most suitable for you and your business profile.